vinushcv/DAA_Module_23/EX 5B Coin Change problem.md

 ## Algorithm
-1.
-2.
-3.
-4.  # EX 5B Coin Change Problem
-## DATE:
-## AIM:
-To compute the fewest number of coins that we need to make up the amount given.

-## Algorithm
 1. Initialization:Create a dynamic programming (DP) array dp[] of size amount + 1, where dp[i] represents the minimum number of coins needed to make the amount i.
 2. Initialize dp[0] = 0 since no coins are needed to make the amount 0, and set all other dp[i] to infinity (float('inf')), indicating that the amount i is not yet achievable.
 3. Filling the DP Array:For each coin in the list of available coins, iterate over all amounts from the coin's value up to the target amount.